miladrahimi/twitter-bot/README.md

 # Twitter Bot

 This package is a basic Twitter bot that handles authentication, HTTP requests and responses, and other primitive requirements.
 It doesn't focus on any specific Twitter API.
-It provides a tool that makes calling Twitter APIs easier, instead.
-You can see a few samples below.
+Instead, it provides a tool that makes calling Twitter APIs much simpler.

 ## Installation